 |Claude with his IIHF gold medal|

-Giroux played so well for Gatineau that in 2008 he was invited to represent Junior Team Canada in the IIHF (International Ice Hockey Federation) World Junior Hockey Championship (Under 20) tournament.
-There he scored 2 goals and 4 assists in 8 games helping Team Canada win their 14th gold medal.
+Giroux played so well for Gatineau that in 2008 he was invited to represent Junior Team Canada in the IIHF's (International Ice Hockey Federation) World Junior Hockey Championship (Under 20) tournament.
+Playing for Team Canada, he scored two goals and four assists in eight games helping his nation win their 14th gold medal in the event.

 |Claude drafted by Philadelphia in 2006|